 Benefits of Volunteering

-Volunteers are people like you who want to make a difference in their community.
-When you become an Alzheimer Society volunteer you have a chance to:
+Alzheimer Society volunteers are people like you that want to make a difference in their community.
+Join us and you will have a chance to:

 - Help make life better for those living with dementia